sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory ~ Post-Compromise Attacks/URL File Attacks.md

 IconIndex=1
 ```

-- We can then save the file as `"@test.url"` and upload it to a share (This should be done in the windows system)
+- We can then save the file as `"@test.url"` and upload it to a share on your THEPUNISHER vm (This should be done in the windows system)
+- Then start up responder with the command `sudo responder -I wlan0 -v`
+- Navigate back to that share where the file was uploaded on your THEPUNISHER vm and go back to your terminal where responder is opened, you should see the hashes dumped